I get up 10 minutes early, just to wake up my alarm!

 Who Dares Wins

-Nick has presented eleven series of this hugely popular, high-tension BBC One Saturday night quiz show.
-With another series filming early next year, the quiz sees two teams of complete strangers put their general knowledge and nerve to the ultimate test as they compete to win £50,000.00.
-Click here if you would like to appear on the show.
+Nick presented eleven series of this hugely popular, high-tension BBC One Saturday night quiz show.
+The nail-biting quiz saw two teams of complete strangers put their general knowledge and nerve to the ultimate test as they compete to win £50,000.00.

 Mind Over Marathon